jingo95/RUT-SOM-VIRT-FIN-PT-08-2021-U-C/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

-## 18.1 Lesson Plan: Blockchain Building Blocks
+## 18.1 Lesson Plan: Introduction to Blockchain

 ### Overview

 Today's class will introduce students to blockchain technologies.
-Students will learn the fundamentals of what the technology is, the types of problems it solves, and how it works.
+Students will learn the fundamentals of blockchain technology and the types of problems that blockchain solves.
+They’ll also learn the difference between centralized and decentralized blockchain systems.

+Students will also be introduced to the Streamlit web application.
+This application will be used to build the front end of many blockchain applications throughout this unit and beyond.

-Most of the people believe that blockchain is only about cryptocurrencies; the goal of this lesson is to break this myth, and get the students thinking about how blockchain technology is used and how it will likely affect their lives as a FinTech entrepreneur, as well as be able to use essential tools like wallets and block explorers to navigate the space and to hold a conversation about the topic.
+Many people believe that blockchain is only about cryptocurrencies.
+The goal of this lesson is to introduce students to the many applications of blockchain—beyond cryptocurrency—and how blockchain technology will affect their lives as a fintech professional.

+---

 ### Class Objectives

 By the end of the class, students will be able to:

-* Describe why blockchain exists.

-* Explain blockchain technology and its use cases to someone that doesn't have any blockchain background
+* Explain how a blockchain works and its implementations.

-* Describe the 5 Pillars of Open Blockchains.
+* Describe the key features of all blockchains.

-* Use a blockchain wallet and explain how it works to somebody who doesn't know.

-* Visualize transactions via block explorers.

-* Students will be able to brainstorm solutions for the blockchain ecosystem without robust financial institutions.

-* Students will be able to navigate the blockchain ecosystem
+* Describe the differences between centralized and decentralized systems.

+* Launch a shareable web application using the Streamlit Python library.

+---

 ### Instructor Notes

-* **Important Note:** For this week's activities, Windows users **MUST** use `git-bash` and not the default command prompt in Windows!

-* Some students may already be involved with cryptocurrencies or other blockchain projects and may have some opinions already about particular blockchain implementations.
-Due to the niche nature of the field, they may have certain biases already.

-* Ethereum has the largest developer community in the blockchain space, learning it has high skill transferability.

-* While blockchain inherently has a finance-heavy set of use cases, encourage students to think bigger, since the technology can be used for building secure, globally distributed software.

-* There is an activity called "Peoplechain" aimed to emulate the public, censor resistant, and borderless nature of the blockchain; be sure to read through before the class.

-* **If you encounter any issues with requesting KETH from the Kovan faucet**, the following mnemonic phrase has been pre-funded with test tokens (**for instructors only!**):

-  `use trouble sponsor panda camp grow pact matrix chief black napkin ghost`

-  If you end up needing to use this wallet, simply import it into MyCrypto, change to the Kovan network, then distribute the KETH to the class and yourself.
-  Since you can work with very small amounts of Ether, you should have plenty of KETH to work with.
-Sending `0.1` at a time should suffice.
-  Make a note to help refill this later for other instructors once the Kovan faucet is back up and running.

-* Some students may encounter a [rare bug](https://github.com/MyCryptoHQ/MyCrypto/issues/2197) in MyCrypto where duplicate words in their mnemonic phrase causes the confirmation page to "get stuck" after selecting one of the duplicate words.
-If this occurs, simply have the student restart the "Create a New Wallet" process and generate a new mnemonic.
+* This unit marks the beginning of the last section of the course: blockchain.
+This is an exciting, evolving technology that has implications beyond finance.
+As you teach the lessons in this unit, emphasize the big picture to engage students and get them excited about the content.
+For example, blockchain technology can be used to build secure, globally distributed software.

+* Be sure to review the "Peoplechain" activity before teaching it in class.
+This activity, which emulates a blockchain using groups of students and Slack, takes place in several consecutive steps and requires pre-class preparation.
+The activiy requires the creation of four slack channels (see activity instructions) - make sure to invite all students to the channels prior to class.

+---

 ### Slideshow and Time Tracker

-* The slides for this lesson can be viewed on Google Drive here: [Lesson Slides](https://docs.google.com/presentation/d/1syUXqizy8YoZuYVrYmJwDFv1TADW5IqXX0a_Itkvh_w).
+* The slides for this lesson can be viewed on Google Drive here: [18.1 Lesson Slides](https://docs.google.com/presentation/d/1A2Qks3TdudxOM0hOkUucLIj63kaOG107OVsEDpFCTBE/edit?usp=sharing).

 * To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
 You can view instructions for this [here](https://docs.google.com/document/d/1XM90c4s9XjwZHjdUlwEMcv2iXcO_yRGx5p2iLZ3BGNI/edit?usp=sharing).